aspose-total/Aspose.Total-Products/total/en/net/conversion/docm-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert DOCM to XLTM or Online App" h2="Export DOCM to XLTM via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily incorporate DOCM to XLTM conversion feature into any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a wide range of features and capabilities that can be used to create robust and feature-rich applications.

+The process of converting DOCM to XLTM involves two simple steps.
+Firstly, Aspose.Words for .NET can be used to export DOCM to HTML.
+This powerful component provides a wide range of features and capabilities that can be used to create robust and feature-rich applications.
+It supports a wide range of document formats, including DOCM, DOCX, HTML, MHTML, ODT, PDF, RTF, TXT, and WordML.

+Once the DOCM document has been converted to HTML, Aspose.Cells for .NET can be used to convert the HTML to XLTM.
+This powerful Spreadsheet Programming API provides a wide range of features and capabilities that can be used to create robust and feature-rich applications.
+It supports a wide range of spreadsheet formats, including XLS, XLSX, XLSM, XLTM, CSV, ODS, and SpreadsheetML.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include DOCM to XLTM conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export DOCM to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLTM.
+By using Aspose.Total for .NET, developers can easily incorporate DOCM to XLTM conversion feature into any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a wide range of features and capabilities that can be used to create robust and feature-rich applications.
+It is a comprehensive solution that enables developers to quickly and easily convert DOCM documents to XLTM spreadsheets.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}